Discretionary trust executor disputes

-The Will provided for legacy of £500,000 to be left to Patrik Schumacher and a further £1.7 million to be divided between four nieces and nephews, as well as her brother, Haytham Hadid.
+The will gave legacy of £500,000 to Patrik Schumacher and a further £1.7 million to be divided between four nieces and nephews, as well as her brother, Haytham Hadid.

 On 14 November 2018, Patrik Schumacher issued a claim in the High Court, to remove the other three executors from their posts, leaving him as the sole executor.